karajelley/sugar-swoop/README.md

 - player doesn't smoothly transition on vertical axis
 - don't let interactables appear on top of one another
 - Sugar Swoop Game Title
+- Add music

+## Left Off
+- Bullets function not working.
+A bullet is moving when I hit the spacebar and simultaneously being deleted.
+I also cannot see it anywhere despite it having CSS.
+Not sure if the crashBullet is working either.
+- If you get bullet function working you will need to add handleBullet methods to all the interactables (where appropriate).

+- Add other interactable's designs
+- Add start screen
+- Fix presentation